mranisz/fmdummy/README.md

 The FMDummy text indexes require:
 - C++11 ready compiler such as g++ version 4.7 or higher
 - a 64-bit operating system
-- text size is limited to (FMDummy2 limitations are the worst cases for incompressible text, usually they are not so strong):
+- text size:
-    - 2GB for FMDummy1, FMDummy3 and FMDummyHWT
+    - < 2GB for FMDummy1, FMDummy3 and FMDummyHWT
-    - 0.8GB for FMDummy2 with FMD2_SCHEMA_SCBO and FMD2_BPC_3
+    - < 0.8GB for FMDummy2 with FMD2_SCHEMA_SCBO and FMD2_BPC_3
-    - 1.2GB for FMDummy2 with FMD2_SCHEMA_SCBO and FMD2_BPC_4
+    - < 1.2GB for FMDummy2 with FMD2_SCHEMA_SCBO and FMD2_BPC_4
-    - 1.1GB for FMDummy2 with FMD2_SCHEMA_CB and FMD2_BPC_3
+    - < 1.1GB for FMDummy2 with FMD2_SCHEMA_CB and FMD2_BPC_3
-    - 1.5GB for FMDummy2 with FMD2_SCHEMA_CB and FMD2_BPC_4
+    - < 1.5GB for FMDummy2 with FMD2_SCHEMA_CB and FMD2_BPC_4
+- FMDummy2 text limitations are the worst cases for incompressible text, usually they are not so strong

 ##Installation
 To download and build the library use the following commands: